 Progesterone is one of your major female sex hormones.
 The corpus luteum in your ovary releases progesterone during your cycle to prepare your endometrium for a potential pregnancy after ovulation.
 It helps to thicken the lining of the womb to accept fertilized eggs, reduces muscle contractions that can lead to rejecting fertilized eggs, and stimulates glands that nourish the embryo.

-Progesterone is a very calming hormone.
+Progesterone helps keep your body calm and healthy.
 Unfortunately, like Lisa, many women don’t realize that progesterone deficiency is the culprit behind their anxiety, moodiness, PMS, heavy periods, and other symptoms.
-Low Progesterone may also cause symptoms in menopausal and post-menopausal women.
+Because of major hormonal shifts as you move beyond child-bearing years, low progesterone may also cause symptoms in menopausal and post-menopausal women.

 Nothing in your body happens in isolation.
 All your hormones need to be properly balanced for your body to function at its best.
 If one hormone is out of whack, chances are, there will be other imbalances as well.
-Since progesterone is also produced in your adrenals, not just your ovaries, it is not surprising that progesterone deficiency shares similar symptoms to adrenal dysfunction and the two issues are often connected.
+Since progesterone is produced in your adrenal glands as well as your ovaries, it is not surprising that progesterone deficiency and adrenal dysfunction are often connected.

 Symptoms of progesterone deficiency